sparktsang/sparktsang.github.io/_posts/benefactor.md

 And in that moment, I saw it.
 I saw the genius of his defence.
 He had discovered a moral argument that could never lose: **the infinite regress of safety**.
 The bar for "certainty" would forever be raised, always just beyond the reach of any possible evidence.
 It was an impossible standard, a goalpost he could move indefinitely.

 His argument wasn't about risk; it was about absolution.
 He wasn't looking for a better model; he was looking for an excuse not to act.
+Perhaps, he was not protecting others from risk.
+He was protecting himself from responsibility.
 He had understood the logic, but he had refused to make the leap of faith.
 The second collapse was deeper, more painful. **Belief is not action.**

+My engine could explain the world.
+But it could not move a man who did not wish to leave his own.

 <!--Act II, Turning Point III: The Collapse of Being-->
 And then, for a long time, nothing.
 He emigrated to Canada.
 Our frequent meetings became a phone call once a year.
 My "Investment Manager" license became a joke, its only function to be kept alive by watching a few compliance videos online.